 Lately, I have been reading about Samuel.
 He was second in fame only to Moses.
-He was a judge, a prophet and a priest.
+He was a judge, a prophet, and a priest.
 He marked the end of the Jewish theocracy and the beginning of the monarchy.
 In his childhood, he became aware of being telepathic.
 God spoke to Samuel and he passed on the message whether it was good or bad.
 He anointed two kings, Saul and David and he told Saul that he had done wrong and lost the kingship.
 The lack of morality the inability to mange the nation of Israel by David and Solomon ended in captivity and dissolution of the Jewish states.
-They too had seven thousand souls that did not bow to Baal; but God did not bail out Israel because of them (I Ki.19:18).
+They too had seven thousand souls that did not bow to Baal, but God did not bail out Israel because of them (I Kings 19:18).
 Jeremiah interceded and the Lord replied: “Even if Moses and Samuel were to stand before me, my heart would not go out to this people.
 Send them away from my presence!
 Let them go!
-And if they ask, ‘Where shall we go?’ tell them, this is what the Lord says: ‘Those destined for death, to death; those for the sword, to the sword; those for starvation, to starvation; those for captivity, to captivity'” (Jer.15:1-2).
+And if they ask, ‘Where shall we go?’ tell them, this is what the Lord says: ‘Those destined for death, to death; those for the sword, to the sword; those for starvation, to starvation; those for captivity, to captivity'” (Jeremiah 15:1-2).

 The message to Jeremiah was real to us between 1939 and 1945.
 God did not scoop us up and took us to safety.
 We suffered whether we were guilty or innocent.
 Both, the good and the bad lost loved ones and properties.
 Very few escaped unharmed.
 Jesus issued a warning to his generation that can be repeated to us today.
-The question was, “why was Pilate allowed to kill some Galileans?”
+The question was, “Why was Pilate allowed to kill some Galileans?”
 Jesus used an accident, “Or those eighteen who died when the tower in Siloam fell on them – do you think they were more guilty than all the others living in Jerusalem?
 I tell you, no!
-But unless you repent, you too will all perish” (Lk.13:1-5).
+But unless you repent, you too will all perish” (Luke 13:1-5).
 The reference to “all” included his own followers.